Adds

 Input |

 Source operand.
 The type is LocalTensor, and the supported TPosition is VECIN, VECCALC, or VECOUT.
 The start address of the LocalTensor must be 32-byte aligned.
-Its data type must be the same as that of the destination operand. |
+Its data type must match that of the destination operand. |

 |